prosch88/UFADE/README.md

 This is a python script written for my masters thesis in IT-Security and Forensics at the [Wismar University](https://www.hs-wismar.de/).

-It utitilizes the awesome projects: [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) and [iOSbackup](https://github.com/avibrazil/iOSbackup) to automate the acquisition of Apple mobile devices.
+It utilizes the awesome projects: [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) and [iOSbackup](https://github.com/avibrazil/iOSbackup) to automate the acquisition of Apple mobile devices.
 Options can be selected via a dialog.
 The SSH access is realized via [Paramiko](https://github.com/paramiko/paramiko).

 The use of [pythondialog](https://github.com/frougon/pythondialog) is preventig the Windows compatibility for the command line version.
 Linux and MacOS should work.